myxcel/songe/README.md

 Welcome to Songe.

-Songe is a naive file signer and verifier, adapted to sign files in a per-project context: each project directory can have its own keys to directly sign project files.
-Songe currently uses **RbNaCl**, which uses **libsodium**.
-A light version, Songev, only allow to quick verify signatures, doesn't use **RbNaCl**, but use the light **Ed25519** library.
+Songe (pronounced "songe") is a naive file signer and verifier tool, designed to sign files in a per-project context: each project directory can have its own keys to directly sign project files.
+Songe currently uses **RbNaCl**, which uses the excellent **libsodium**.
+A light version, Songev, only allow to quick verify signatures, doesn't use **RbNaCl**, but use the light Ruby **Ed25519** library.

-Verify and sign files are made with Ed25519 32-bytes keys.
-The signing key (starting with 'K') is encrypted with the user passphrase before saved on disk.
-The verify key (starting with 'P') is joined to the signing key saved on disk and to all signatures (so to verify a file, you just need the file and the signature `.sgsig` file).
-Key pair is saved to `.songe.key`.
+Verify and sign files are made with Ed25519 32-bytes keys using SHA-512.
+The signing key (base32-encoded starting with 'K') is encrypted with the user passphrase before saved on disk.
+The verify key (base32-encoded starting with 'P') is joined to the signing key saved on disk and to all signatures (so to verify a file, you just need the file and the signature `.sgsig` file).
+Key pair is saved into a local `.songe.key` file.

-Trusted recipients' verify keys may be added to a trusted keys list saved to `.songe.trust` to add confidence when verifiyng files signed by them.
+Trusted recipients' verifying keys may be added to a trusted keys list saved to a `.songe.trust` local file to add confidence when verifiyng files signed by them.
 The trusted keystore is managed by songe commands and signed at each editing access by the personal signing key.
-Although the trust keystore is signed, it is up to the user to check the recipient's key.
+Although the trust keystore is signed, it is up to the user to check whether the recipient's key belongs to the recipient.

+`.songe.key` and `.songe.trust` are stored in the local directory when generated (and when password is changed)).
+At usage time, the key is looked up in: 1. the local directory, 2. the `$SONGE_HOME` directory and 3. the user `$HOME` directory.
+This way, each project can have its own songe key, or there can be an unique songe key for all projects.

 ## Features and benefits

  * Sign and verify files easily with Ed25519 keys (detached or embedded signatures)
  * Manage a simple keystore of trusted recipients public keys for secure verifications
- * Dead simple to use (sign and verify) and yet secure (based on RbNaCl/libsodium)
+ * Dead simple to use (sign and verify) and yet very secure (based on RbNaCl/libsodium)
  * Possibility to attach a comment to the signature (will be signed as well)
  * No need to get/share the verify key to verify a file (included in signature)
- * Very small and friendly signature files (comment, datetime and signature in Yaml format)
+ * Very small and user-friendly signature files (comment, datetime and signature in Yaml format)

 ## Installation

 Songe is written in [Ruby](https://www.ruby-lang.org/), and requires it to run.
-You will also need to install the following library / [ruby gems](https://rubygems.org/):
+You will also need to install the following libraries / [ruby gems](https://rubygems.org/):

 For the full version **songe**